Transgender and nonbinary patients have no regrets about top surgery, small study finds – KION546

 “It’s not that if Mary or John decides to come in today and say ‘hey, I need surgery,’ that we would just go ahead and do that,” Manrique said.
 “Any patient that comes in gets assessed from head to toe, and then we walk through their expectations, the risks and benefits of any operation.
 I believe that’s the reason why the regret rate is so low.
 These guidelines allow patients access to adequate medical care.”

-Dozens of states have recently passed laws that restrict gender affirming care, and restrictions will probably be a hot political topic going forward, but nearly every major medical association has recognized that gender-affirming care is a medical necessity and that it can include these surgeries.
+Dozens of states have recently passed or are considering laws that restrict gender-affirming care, mostly for people under 18.
+Restrictions will probably be a hot political topic going forward, but nearly every major medical association has recognized that gender-affirming care is a medical necessity and that it can include these surgeries.

 “It changes their life completely and allows them to be more confident in society, be more productive, and allow someone to live their full lives,” Manrique said.
 “That’s huge.”

-Note: Correction: A previous version of this story mischaracterized the number of states that have passed laws to restrict gender-affirming care.